-Figure E_34 and Figure E_35 compare overpayment by tenure over time using the 2010-2014 and 2015-2019 ACS.
+Figure E-34 and Figure E-35 compare overpayment by tenure over time using the 2010-2014 and 2015-2019 ACS.
 The proportion of overpaying homeowners has decreased in most tracts.
 Between 20-40 percent of homeowners in most Gardena tracts are cost burdened; 40-60 percent of homeowners in the remaining tracts are cost burdened.
 Tracts with more cost burdened owner-occupied households are not concentrated in on area in the city.

 Concentrations of overpaying renters have generally remained the same since 2014.
 The proportion of cost burdened renters has decreased in one tract along the northwestern City boundary and the southernmost tract and increased in one tract in the southwestern corner.
 Between 40 percent and 80 percent of renters are cost burdened in most Gardena tracts.
 In general, more renters in the northern City areas are cost burdened compared to the southern tracts.
-Northern Gardena is considered a low resource area and has high concentrations of racial and ethnic minorities and LMI households (see Figure E_5, Figure E_14, and Figure E_21).
-The northern half of the city also has higher concentrations of children in female-headed households compared to the rest of the city (see Figure E_12).
+Northern Gardena is considered a low resource area and has high concentrations of racial and ethnic minorities and LMI households (see Figure E-5, Figure

+E-14, and Figure E-21).
+The northern half of the city also has higher concentrations of children in female-headed households compared to the rest of the city (see Figure E-12).
 As discussed previously, cost burden is generally more common amongst renters than owners in Gardena.

 Sites Inventory.
-Figure E_34 and Figure E_35 also include the sites inventory used to meet the City's 2021-2029 RHNA.
-As presented in Table E_21, most RHNA units are located in tracts where 20 percent to 40 percent of households are cost burdened.
-Conversely, 67 percent of RHNA units are in tracts where 60 percent to 80 percent of renters are cost burdened.
-Nearly 70 percent of lower income units are in tracts where more than 60 percent of renter households overpay for housing.
-Only 0.5 percent of lower income units, 2.7 percent of moderate income units, and 0.7 percent of above moderate income units are in tracts where 40 percent or fewer renter households overpay.
+Figure E-34 and Figure E-35 also include the sites inventory used to meet the City's 2021-2029 RHNA.
+As presented in Table E-21, most RHNA units are located in tracts where 20 percent to 40 percent of households are cost burdened.
+Conversely, 67.7 percent of RHNA units are in tracts where 60 percent to 80 percent of renters are cost burdened.
+Over 70 percent of lower income units are in tracts where more than 60 percent of renter households overpay for housing.
+A slightly larger proportion of lower income units are in tracts where 60 percent to 80 percent of renters are cost burdened compared to moderate (67.2 percent) and above moderate (63.4 percent) income units.